Kauwela 2024 Program Updates

 Students who miss one (1) day for a 2-week session or two (2) days for the 4-week session may be released from the summer program.

-All students participating in Kauwela 2022 courses must adhere to the Kamehameha Schools Hawaiʻi grade level Student & Parent Handbook.
-All students and parents must again review and sign-off on the Student-Parent Handbook during the registration process.
+All students participating in Kauwela 2024 courses must adhere to the Kamehameha Schools Hawaiʻi grade level Student & Parent Handbook.
+All students and parents must again review and sign-off on the Student-Parent Handbook during the enrollment process.

 If you have any questions or manaʻo about our summer program, please contact us at: